Main Stage

 Go to the backing track page.
 Download the MP3 backing track.
 Play the Backing Track and record your solo against it using recording software.
 Save your song as an MP3 or a WAV file.
 If your recording software outputs your song as a WAV file, use something like the Lame encoder to convert it to an MP3 file in an extra step.
 Send the MP3 to the ListeningPost page using the buttons on the form.
 People can then listen to your Song and vote and comment on it.

 When the Backing Track author uploads the Backing Track, he chooses the genre of the song.
 Currently we have Blues, Jazz, Country, Rock, Gospel, Solo and Misc.
-"Solo" is for solo harmonica.
-But you can also have voice, percussion, and bass, but no guitar, piano, banjo or other instruments playing in the middle register.

 For many Songs, the fun needn't stop there.
 You you can burn them to CD to give to friends or upload to other web sites.
 But keep in mind that occasionally a Backing Track Author does not want a particular